sapegin/washingcode-book/manuscript/Avoid_mutation.md

 <!-- expect(next).toEqual({coffee: 1, pizza: 42}) -->

-Note the empty object as the first parameter: it was necessary; otherwise, `Object.assign` would mutate the initial object: it considers the first parameter as a target.
+Note the empty object as the first parameter: it was necessary; otherwise, the `Object.assign()` method would mutate the initial object: it considers the first parameter as a target.
 It mutates the first parameter and also returns it — this is a very unfortunate API.

 Now we can write: